Controlling Industrial Water Systems Legionella

 By Reid Hutchison

-New Building Water Management Standard ASHRAE/NSF 514
+Understand the New Building Water Management Standard: ASHRAE 514

-Controlling Industrial Water Systems Legionella ASHRAE/NSF 514Most facility managers are already familiar with ASHRAE Standard 188, which established minimum risk management requirements for building water systems, with a particular focus on Legionella prevention.
-Earlier this year, ASHRAE, along with NSF, began development of a new standard: ASHRAE/NSF 514.
-The guidelines in Standard 514 will extend beyond a narrow focus on Legionella to prescribe a comprehensive set of water safety practices for building systems, including those already established by NSF 444.
+Most facility managers are already familiar with ASHRAE Standard 188, which established minimum risk management requirements for building water systems, with a particular focus on Legionella prevention.
+In 2019, ASHRAE began development of a new standard: ASHRAE 514.
+The guidelines in Standard 514 will extend beyond a narrow focus on Legionella to prescribe a comprehensive set of water safety practices for building systems.

 Controlling Legionella in Building Water Systems